michalfratczak/SoapyAirspyHF_ast/README.md

 ## Building

-Make sure you have SoapySDR installed.
+Make sure you have SoapySDR and libfmt-dev installed.

 To build and also create `compile_commands.json`: